microsoft/TemplateStudio/docs/navigation.md

 ```

 ## Mixed navigation sample
-In [this sample](../samples/navigation/MixedNavigationSample) we are going to create an app that includes a single login page before navigate to splitview shell page.
+In [this sample](../samples/navigation/MixedNavigationSample) we are going to create an app which includes a _startup page_ (a login page in the sample) before navigate to SplitView shell page.

 - Step 1.
-Navigate to Login Page on App.xaml.cs
+Navigate to the Login Page in App.xaml.cs
 ```csharp
 return new ActivationService(this, typeof(Views.LoginPage));
 ```